-The University's Department of Statistics is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics and machine learning.
+The University's Department of Statistics is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics, machine learning and data science.

-The department offers the DPhil in Statistics and a DPhil programme in statistical science, the latter delivered by the department's EPSRC and MRC Centre for Doctoral Training in Statistical Science (known as OxWaSP).
-It is also possible to study for an MSc by Research in Statistics.
-As a research student you can be actively involved in a lively academic community by means of seminars, lectures, journal clubs, and social events.
+As a research student you will be actively involved in a vibrant academic community by means of seminars, lectures, journal clubs, and social events.
 Research students are offered training in modern probability, stochastic processes, statistical methodology, computational methods and transferable skills, in addition to specialised topics relevant to specific application areas.

 The department also offers a taught twelve-month MSc in Statistical Science, with a particular focus on modern computationally-intensive methods and their use in data analysis, which includes a dissertation component.

-Much of the research in the Department of Statistics is either explicitly interdisciplinary or draws motivation from application areas, ranging from genetics and finance to the social sciences.
+Much of the research in the Department of Statistics is either explicitly interdisciplinary or draws motivation from application areas, ranging from genetics, immunoinformatics, bioinformatics and finance to the social sciences.